onedata/onedata-deployments/initial-vm-config/ansible/README.md

 - jinja2 <3.10
 - jmespath

-The recomended way to install the requirements is to do it in a dedicated Python virtual environment using the commands below depending on the Linux distribution.
+The recommened way is to use Python virtual environment, like below:

 #### Ubuntu
 ```